overthesun/simoc/docs/developer/gcp-deployment.rst

 .. note::
-   We currently purchased certificates that will cover us for 5 years starting from July 2022.
+   We currently purchased certificates that will cover us for 5 years starting from June 2022.
 The certificates on NGS will still need to be updated yearly.